Vkumar-sys/Industrial_Project_2-IPL_SPORTS_ANALYTICS-/README.md

    >t20_wc_bowling_summary:-

    >t20_wc_batting_summary:-

 >>🧹Data Cleaning and Preprocessing in pandas library using the jupyter notebook

->>🪄Data transformation in power query inside the power bi desktop.
+>>🪄Data transformation in power query inside the power bi desktop

->>⚒️Data Modelling and building parameters in power bi using the DAX concept.
+>>⚒️Data Modelling and building parameters in power bi using the DAX concept

 >>📊Building the interactive dashboard in power bi.

 # Screenshots of the dashboard:-